Robert Wikeford: Early career

-He was clearly a man of considerable diplomatic and military ability, and was entrusted by King Edward III with a number of missions, notably to Count Louis II of Flanders, Joanna, Duchess of Brabant and King Peter IV of Aragon.
+He was clearly a man of considerable diplomatic and military ability, and was entrusted by King Edward III with a number of diplomatic missions, notably to Count Louis II of Flanders, Joanna, Duchess of Brabant and King Peter IV of Aragon.
 In 1373 he was made Constable of Bordeaux and then joined with the Seneschal in the government of Aquitaine.
 The King referred to Wikeford as "our beloved clerk", and he is described as Doctor of both laws (i.e canon and common law).